ashish-aa/Church-Birthday-Manager/README.md

     npm install
     ```

+`

-3. Set up the environment variables:
+3. Start the server:

     ```bash
-    # Create a .env file based on .env.example and fill in the required values
-    cp .env.example .env
-    ```

-4. Start the server:

-    ```bash
     npm start
     ```

-5. Access the application at `http://localhost:3000` in your web browser.
+4. Access the application at `http://localhost:3000` in your web browser.

 ## Technologies Used